This week I finally created a web app from an interactive Jupyter Notebook. Sounds unreal but no that's the magic of Voila! ✨

 What is coming up next?

 Thank you for reading.
-Stay tuned to know about my upcoming experiences!
+Stay tuned to know more about my journey!